-The growing older population of Korumburra will place pressure on existing facilities which traditionally cater for this age group including lawn bowls, croquet and indoor fitness activities.
-There may be increased expectation for greater variety of sports provided for all age groups from people moving into the area.
+The growing older population of Korumburra will place pressure on existing facilities which traditionally cater for this age group including lawn bowls, croquet and indoor fitness activities where current facilities have been identified as needing refurbishment.
 Access to all the facilities will require walking and cycling tracks to account for the younger population on bicycles, people on foot, older people and people with a disability on mobility scooters or wheelchairs.

 Growth area planning criteria apply to densely populated areas and are to be used as a guide only.
 Rural municipalities are characterised by dispersed population pockets and towns with much of the population requiring services located out on rural properties.
-The majority of facilities were developed pre Council amalgamation which resulted in a much higher provision level of sport and recreation facilities within the township of Korumburra.
-As such, general standards developed for more densely populated areas are not applicable for our smaller more dispersed towns.
-Provision of services and facilities for aged and disability should consider availability of accessible public facilities within a town the size of Korumburra located in the central business district.

-Recommendations for growth areas are to provide a minimum of 2ha of active open space excluding golf courses per 1,000 people.
+The majority of facilities were developed with strong community support and fund raising prior to Council amalgamation.
+The result is duplication of high level sporting facilities in both Korumburra and Leongatha.
+As such, general standards developed for more densely populated areas are not applicable for our towns which are relatively small with greater travel distances between them.
+For growth areas it is recommended that a minimum of 2ha of active open space excluding golf courses be provided per 1,000 people.
 This should be distributed between all types of sport and recreation infrastructure with more detail provided below: